Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 Once `create_from_image!` is called, the image data is uploaded to the graphics cards' RAM, so we can safely discard the `Image` instance.

-To display the texture on screen, we need to bind it to a shape, then render that shape:
+To display the texture on screen, we need to bind it to a shape, and then render that shape:

 ```julia
 texture_shape::Shape = Rectangle(Vector2f(-1, 1), Vector2f(2, 2))